 Any of the above possibilities may not occur to any significant degree, yet it is essential to know the possibilities.
 Like any market, smartphones are subject to fluctuation, and fluctuation to such a vital part of our lives is an alarming possibility.
 Long-term shortages or price increases might have implications beyond just the smartphone market and might affect our careers or how we live our lives, so staying on top of this news is important.

 Smartphones clearly are not going anywhere.
 They will adapt, and we will see even more uses for them than we have for today.
 This will lead to more people starting to use them, at one rate or another, and their proliferation will only cement itself in the countries where it seems everyone has one.
 Watching these numbers grow over the years can be interesting in its own right.
-Still, we also hope that we have provided you the context needed to better understand where things are going and why smartphones have become so dominant worldwide.
+Still, we also hope that we have provided you with the context needed to better understand where things are going and why smartphones have become so dominant worldwide.